BrunoComitre/docker-resource-inventory/README.md

 Space to add computing notes:

 ```
-- Many terminal and dockerfile commands are specified in the folder: Course Docker from Zero to Mastery - Demystified Containerization.
+- Many terminal and dockerfile commands are specified in the COMMANDS.md file.

-- Commands and shortcuts available in the COMMANDS.md file.
 ```

 [GO TO INDEX](#index)